 - 10 oz Prosecco

-- To make rhubarb compote, put 2 cups chopped rhubarb stalks in a medium pot with 3 tbsp water and 2 tbsp maple syrup.
+- To make rhubarb compote, put 2 cups chopped rhubarb stalks in a medium pot with 3 tablespoon water and 2 tablespoon maple syrup.
 Stir and bring to a boil.
 Reduce heat and simmer for 15-20 minutes until tender.
 Purée in a blender and store in the refrigerator.

 - Spoon 3 tablespoons of rhubarb compote into each of 2 champagne flutes or cocktail glasses.
 Slowly fill glasses with Prosecco.
 It may bubble up, so add a little at a time to prevent it from overflowing.